L1- Application to Evict a Tenant for Non-payment of Rent and to Collect Rent the Tenant Owes (N4)

 Important information

 Before filing the L1 application, double check your N4 notice to make sure it was filled out and served to the tenant correctly.
-Any mistakes made on the N4 notice or an improper method of service will mean that the L1 application will not work as intended.
+Any mistakes made on the N4 notice or an improper method of service will mean that the L1 application could be dismissed at the Landlord and Tenant Board hearing.

-This application can be filed with the Landlord and Tenant Board as early as the day after the termination date on the N4 notice.
+This application can be filed with the Board as early as the day after the termination date on the N4 notice.

-Make sure to follow the timelines as this eviction process can take three to four months or longer to complete.
+Make sure to follow the timelines as this eviction process can take significant time to complete.

-If someone served the N4 noticeto the tenant for you, they will have to fill out and sign the Certificate of Service.
+If someone served the N4 notice to the tenant for you, they will have to fill out and sign the Certificate of Service.
+Please watch our Certificate of Service module for more information.

 Address of the rental unit